 Vision: An equitable food system that is community driven and improves the quality of life for all.

-Led by the Center for Environmental Farming Systems (CEFS), this project’s partners are Carolina Farm Stewardship Association (CFSA), Appalachian Sustainable Agriculture Project (ASAP) and Care Share Health Alliance.
+Led by the Center for Environmental Farming Systems (CEFS), this project’s partners include the Appalachian Sustainable Agriculture Project (ASAP), Care Share Health Alliance, Carolina Farm Stewardship Association (CFSA), Committee on Racial Equity in the Food System (CORE), and the Rural Center.

 View our 2016 Annual Report.